How To Pay Expat Financial Advice

-How you pay for financial advice overseas can vary greatly as regulatory standards differ around the world.
+How you pay for expat financial advice can vary greatly as regulatory standards differ around the world.
 Financial advice generally comes in two forms, fee-based and commission-based, with the latter being where opacity can exist.

 If you've ever made a purchase and been disappointed by the after-sales support, the same can apply to financial services.
 Commission-based advice can place restrictions on investments so if circumstances change, making adjustments could prove costly.